 Where We Are Today

-First Tee – Colorado Rocky Mountains is currently the third largest chapter nationally out of nearly 160 chapters.
-In 2019 served over 10,000 kids in 10 Colorado counties, and continues to grow each year.
+First Tee – Colorado Rocky Mountains is currently the second largest chapter nationally out of nearly 160 chapters.
+In 2023 we served over 11,000 kids in 10 Colorado counties, and continue to grow each year.

 What We Strive To Do

 We strive to provide resources and opportunities for children and ultimately benefiting the community by helping to create good citizens.
 Similarly, the values-based programs reward responsible behavior, provide character development, and provide a fun engaging sport alternative that youth can benefit from for a lifetime.